kootepe/ac_dash_app/docs/instructions.md

 ### Upload cycles

-The dropdown currently does nothing, the app accepts the log files for from the AC app (The newer ones with 4 rows for each cycle) and a precalculated version Recommended to zip if using the log files since the last cycle will be dropped if using a single file, last cycle has its closing time in the file for the next day.
+The dropdown currently does nothing, the app accepts the log files for from the AC app (The newer ones with 4 rows for each cycle) and a precalculated version.

+Recommended to zip if using the log files since the last cycle will be dropped if using a single file, last cycle has its closing time in the file for the next day.
 Zipping will first concatenate all the files into one big file before